-The ICE framework is the feature evaluation method that relies on three factors - impact, confidence and ease.
+The ICE framework is the feature evaluation method that relies on three factors - impact, confidence, and ease.

-Each of these three criteria should get a 1-10 grade and the average is considered the ICE score.
+Each of these three criteria should get a 1-10 grade, and the average is considered the ICE score.

-So, for example, if we have a feature called ‘Onboarding Tour’ we can grade it this way:
+For example, if we have a feature called ‘Onboarding Tour’ we can grade it this way:

-ICE Score: 7
+ICE Score: (8+6+7)/3=7

-It’s important to note that all stakeholders should be taken into account for the scoring process — including all the decision-making team members as well as users/customers.
+It’s important to note that all stakeholders should be taken into account for the scoring process — including all decision-making team members as well as users/customers.
 Even so, the ICE method is not perfect, as it can result in a lot of biased information.

-Once you’ve prioritized your ideas, those with the highest scores should be moved to the next column - ‘To Define’ - where you will add other important details that will be necessary for creating this feature.
+Once you’ve prioritized your ideas, those with the highest scores should be moved to the next column — To Define — where you will add other important details necessary for creating this feature.

 So here's how you will turn an idea into a feature: